DK98amazing/amazing/README.md

 # amazing
-This is a demo for my first project.
+This is a demo for my first project.sssssssssssss